bottkars/bottkars.github.io/_posts/2019-08-16-azurestack-loves-concourse.md

   creditlink:
 ---

-# Use [Concourse CI](https://concourse-ci.org/) to Automate AzureStack - Part 1
+# Use [Concourse CI](https://concourse-ci.org/) to Automate AzureStack - Chapter 1

-This Post will focus on getting a base Concourse System Setup on Docker and create and run basic Pipelines and Tasks on AzureStack
+This Chapter will focus on getting a base Concourse System Setup on Docker and create and run a basic test pipeline

+This is the base for the upcoming chapters where we create Customized Tasks and Jobs to do cull Stuff with AzureStack

-## What Concourse ?
+## What, Concourse ?

 Concourse is a CI/CD Pipeline that was developed with ease of use in Mind.
 Other than in well-known CI/CD Tools, it *DOES NOT* install plugins or agents.
 Concourse runs Tasks in OCI Compatible Containers.
 All in and output´s of Jobs are resources, and are defined by a Type.
 Based on the Resource Type, concourse will detect Version Changes of the resources.
 Concourse comes with a view built-in-types like *git* and *S3*, but you can very easy integrate you own Types.

 read more about Concourse at [Concourse-CI](https://concourse-ci.org/docs.html)